ceteri/exelixi/README.md

 ### Observations about Distributed Systems

+Effectively, a [GA] implements a stochastic process over a [content addressable memory], to optimize a convex search space.
+Given use of [HDFS] for distributed storage, then much of the architecture resembles a [distributed hash table] which tolerates data loss.

 Note that feature set serialization (key construction) and fitness function calculation only need to be performed once per Individual.
 In other words, there is no mutable "state" in the Individuals, if mutation is considered as replacement.
 This allows for _idempotence_ in the overall data collection,